 JOHN PIGOTT SENIOR'S MARRIAGE AND FAMILY.

-John PIGOTT Senior was married in Saint Catherine's Church of Ireland, Dublin, on 3 December 1793, to Mary VICKERS, the daughter of Joseph VICKERS of Elbow Lane, Silk Manufacturer, by his wife Elizabeth (see below).
+John PIGOTT, of the City of Dublin, Servant, was married by License of the Diocese of Dublin [BETHAM's Abstract; FISHER's Abstract], in the parish church of Saint Catherine's, Dublin, on 3 December 1793, to Mary VICKERS, Spinster, of St Catherine's parish, the daughter of Joseph VICKERS of Elbow Lane, Silk Manufacturer, by his wife Elizabeth (see below).

 Mary died at Charlotte Street, on 21 April 1829, aged 59, and was buried on the 24th in the plot in Vicar's Bawn, Saint Patrick's Cathedral, Dublin.